 This information should not be used to determine whether road conditions are safe for travel.
 We strongly encourage all travelers to contact the First Nation for the most up-to-date information on the winter road status prior to travelling, including whether roads are open for travel as temporary closures do take place on the roads, even when at full load capacity.

 **NEW** this year due to the COVID-19 pandemic – all 808 winter road network communities have made a decision to set up a CHECKPOINT.
 As of January 25, 2021 the checkpoint will be setup at the 808 entrance from Pickle Lake to monitor, screen and track traffic entering and exiting the network.
 It will be manned 24/7 until the winter road closes.
-Click here for the Public Notice.
+Click here for the latest Public Notice (February 14, 2021).

 All travelers must show proof they are approved to enter the community(ies).
 All commercial travelers must show proof of negative COVID-19 test results.
 COVID-19 testing is available at: